|

 x 3 meters - and it's made on site.
 The only thing quite particular about

 it is that it will be destroyed when the Biennale ends."
+A lot of contemporary visual art mixes sound and

 music.
 Brazilian artists DJ Saulo and Frantz Manat placed their art work